Zero291/Zero291/README.md

 🧑 I am a long-life learning enthusiast, always eager to learn new things and a very curious person.

-💻 I work with HTML, CSS, JavaScript, and have created small projects with C#.
+💻 I work with HTML, CSS, JavaScript, and have created small projects with C++.

 🌐 You can find me on: